bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 * bulk unsubscription
 * [list-unsubscribe](http://www.list-unsubscribe.com/) by email
 * track bounces and unsubscribe the recipient from all subscriptions when hard bounce count exceeds threshold
+* sms user can unsubscribe by replying a shortcode keyword with Swift sms provider

 ### mail merge